nikbhintade/mern-beginner/README.md

  One more thing, in this video series brad will use react for frontend but I will be changing that and instead I will be using [Qwik](https://qwik.builder.io/).
 I wanted to try Qwik for last few weeks but I didn't get a chance so here I am going to use that.

+ Update: I am just going to create frontend with react for now.
+As I have to create project based on this for the NEAR metabuild hackathon.
+Afterward I can create frontend using Qwik

  ---

  ## Installation